 BAM (General) Students are required to present a fifty minute recital during the senior year.
-A junior recital of twenty-five minutes may be recommended at the discretion of the instructor.
-BAM with a Concentration in Worship & Church Music, and the BSME -Students are required to present a twenty-five minute Senior recital.
+BAM with a Concentration in Worship & Church Music, and the BSME-Students are required to present a twenty-five minute Senior recital.
 The dates for recitals and hearings are scheduled in consultation with the student, accompanist, applied teacher, and the music faculty.